spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/build-trusted-iso.md

 ---
-sidebar_label: "Build Edge Artifacts with Trusted Boot"
+sidebar_label: "Build Edge Installer ISO"
-title: "Build Edge Artifacts with Trusted Boot"
+title: "Build Edge Installer ISO with Trusted Boot"
-description: "Learn about how to build Edge Artifacts for Trusted Boot."
+description: "Learn about how to build Edge Installer ISO for Trusted Boot."
 hide_table_of_contents: false
 sidebar_position: 10
 tags: ["edge"]
 ---

-This document guides you through the process of producing Edge artifacts that are secured by Trusted Boot.
+This document guides you through the process of producing Edge Installer ISO that are secured by Trusted Boot.

 ## Prerequisites

 - You have generated secure boot keys in the **secure-boot/enrollment** folder.
 - Both the **db.key** file and the **tpm2-pcr-private.pem** file are located in the **CanvOS/secure-boot/private-keys** directory.
--

-## Build Edge Artifacts with Trusted Boot
+## Build Edge Installer ISO with Trusted Boot

 1. Check out the [CanvOS](https://github.com/spectrocloud/CanvOS.git) GitHub repository containing the starter code.